how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 How to Become a Mixologist?

 There are two practical approaches to being well-versed in the culinary art of cocktail making.
-You can either work as a bartending apprentice and learn from a professional mixologist first-hand or enroll in a mixology class and get your own mixology certification.
+You can either work as a bartending apprentice and learn from a professional mixologist first-hand or enroll in a mixology class and get your mixology certification.

 What do you Learn in a Mixology Class Online?